Not Your Typical Tourist

 This photo is for illustration only and does not show our family’s actual tombstones or plot

-I was incredibly lucky that I had previously taken clear photos of the two tombstones belonging to his late grandparents and parents in Thailand.
-These photos are the single most valuable piece of evidence you can possess, as they contain the necessary names, dates, and, most importantly, the exact village address.
-Without this specific address, the search is significantly harder.
+Tombstones are the single most valuable piece of evidence; they contain the exact village address in Chinese characters.
+Without this, the search is significantly harder.
 Dig up any old letters, documents, or photos that might contain these precious characters.

 Step 3: The Human Connection and Unexpected Kin